 The IAPC will not send you email that you have not agreed to receive.

-How do you use information collected?
+How do we use information collected?

 The IAPC tracks general information about people visiting our website and other pages by reading our browser settings.
 This does not include any personal information.